Vickdevops/Deploy-a-WordPress-Website-on-AWS/README.md

 ## Reference Diagram

-The architecture diagram illustrating the deployment setup is available in the repository under the `diagrams` directory.
+The architecture diagram illustrating the deployment setup is available in the repository under the `word press.png` file.

-## License

-This project is licensed under the MIT License.
-See the `LICENSE` file for details.

 ## Acknowledgments